hsinclair6140/asset-factory/Documentation/README.md

 [Python 3.11-64 bit](https://www.python.org/downloads/windows/).

 ##### Python Package Dependencies
-To quickly setup the Python virtual environment, execute the Documents/doc_env_setup.bat file.
+To quickly setup the Python virtual environment, execute the doc_env_setup.bat file.
 This will create a Python virtual environment that can be used to build the docs.

-Alternatively, to manually install the Python dependencies to an existing environment, run the following command from the Documents folder using the desired Python environment:
+Alternatively, to manually install the Python dependencies to an existing environment, run the following command using the desired Python environment:

-`pip install -r requirements.txt`
+`pip install -r doc_requirements.txt`

 ### Build
-To build the Sphinx code, run the following command in the Documentation folder of the project:
+To build the Sphinx code, run the following command in the root of the project:

 `sphinx-build doc _build`